Kwantigon/DataSpecificationNavigator/README.md

 docker-compose up
 ```

-Access the frontend at http://localhost:8081.
+Access the frontend at `http://localhost:8080`.

+The backend is running at `http://localhost:8080/backend-api`.

+You can try sending a GET requrest to `http://localhost:8080/backend-api/hello` to check that the backend is running.